OFFICIAL SITE

 - White Wedding, Translations and Marriage

-Rediscovery the
+Rediscover the

 Word: Marry

-It was not until the Bible was translated into the King James Version in 1611that the "i" was changed to "y".
+It was not until the Bible was translated into the King James Version in 1611 that the "i" was changed to "y".

 1. Is marriage intrinsically related to the natural ability to parent?